-When it comes to conversations around Alaska’s unique geography, topics are dependably fascinating and practically infinite.
+When it comes to conversations around Alaska’s unique geography, Alaska trivia, fun facts and unusual statistics are dependably fascinating and practically infinite!

-What’s the distance of the Iditarod Trail Sled Dog Race?
-(The traditional route is 1,149 miles.)
+- What’s the distance of the Iditarod Trail Sled Dog Race?
+ALASKA ANSWER: The traditional route is 1,149 miles.

-What’s the proper name of the state’s great mountain: McKinley or Denali?
-(Alaskans and the federal government agree, the 20,310-foot peak is Denali.)
+- What’s the proper name of the state’s great mountain: McKinley or Denali?
+ALASKA ANSWER: Alaskans and the federal government agree, the 20,310-foot peak is Denali.

-Just how big is America’s biggest state?
-(663,268 square miles – more than twice the size of Texas.)
+- Just how big is America’s biggest state?
+ALASKA ANSWER: 663,268 square miles – more than twice the size of Texas.

 One discussion often entertained by Alaskans and state visitors alike is the Juneau question.

-You can’t drive to Juneau.
-It is nearly 600 air miles from Anchorage and only 900 miles from Seattle.
-You can get to Juneau by boat, but unless you’re aboard a cruise ship or ferry, or you are a very skilled captain with a capable vessel, it’s not a recommended route.
+For example, you can’t drive to Juneau.
+You have to fly in and it is nearly 600 air miles from Anchorage and only 900 miles from Seattle.
+You can also get to Juneau by boat, but unless you’re aboard a cruise ship or ferry, or you are a very skilled captain with a capable vessel, it’s not a recommended route.

-So why exactly is the state’s capital located in a place that’s virtually inaccessible to most constituents?
+So why exactly is the state’s capital located in a place that’s so inaccessible to most Alaskans and visitors alike?

 Today, Juneau remains relevant thanks to tourism and its government roots.
-Quaint but damp, the Juneau area has more than 30,000 year-round residents who host one million cruise ship visitors during the summer.
+Quaint and vibrant, the Juneau area has more than 30,000 year-round residents who host one million cruise ship visitors during the summer.

 And so it is that Alaska’s capital remains in Juneau, one of the nation’s most isolated and breathtaking capitals, steeped in historic significance, local color and staggering natural beauty.